London actor wins comedy award at Edinburgh fringe

 The best newcomer award went to another Londoner, Humphrey Ker, for his critically-acclaimed sympathetic yet humorous portrayal of his grandfather's part as a Royal Navy intelligence officer in the raid on the Ploesti oil fields immediately after Romania entered World War Two on the German side.

-The raiders spotted trouble and escaped a Nazi trap, making an incredible escape by bus through neighboring Bulgaria to Istanbul.
+The raiders spotted trouble and escaped a Nazi trap, making an incredible escape by bus through neighbouring Bulgaria to Istanbul.

 Ker had been lying in bed on Boxing Day wondering what to take to this year's fringe when he came up with the idea.